Related links

 Dog attacks

-While only a small percentage of dogs will ever be involved in an attack, the Companion Animals Act 1998 requires that all dogs must be under control when in public in order to minimise the chances of an attack occurring, and to protect the welfare of the dog and members of the public.
+While only a small percentage of dogs will ever be involved in an attack, the Companion Animals Act 1998 ('the Act') requires that all dogs must be under effective control by means of a chain, cord or leash when in public (unless in a designated off-leash area) in order to minimise the chances of an attack occurring, and to protect the welfare of the dog and members of the public.

 The Act gives Council broad powers to investigate and control, where sufficient evidence exists, any dog that is involved in an attack on a person or another animal.

-What should I do if me or my dog is threatened or attacked by another dog?
+What should I do if myself or my pet is threatened or attacked by a dog?

 If you are threatened or attacked by a dog, you should move to a safe location and contact Council on 9391 7000 as soon as possible.
-If your pet is being attacked, remember not to get in between fighting animals as it is likely that you will be bitten and injured.
+If your pet is being attacked, remember not to put your hands near the faces of fighting animals as it is very likely that you will be bitten and injured, either by the other dog or by your own.
+Kicking or hitting the attacking dog will most likely make the situation worse as the dog will believe it needs to fight harder.
+The most important thing is to try and stay calm and separate the dogs without putting yourself or others in danger.

 What evidence does Council need?